 The Dissertation’s Examination:

-The student must conduct a defense of the dissertation (no longer than a 3 hour-long discussion) before an appointed committee, faculty and PhD students.
+The student must conduct a defense of the dissertation (no longer than 3 hours) before an appointed committee, faculty and PhD students.
 The committee will be made of the following members: external examiner, internal examiner, Director of the PhD program and the Academic Dean.
 The Director of the program and the Dean will be present to observe the entire process and make sure that it proceeds fairly, professionally and ethically.

-The dissertation will be examined by two main readers/examiners: a scholar expert in the area of study of the conducted research from outside the school, and another expert in the thesis’s area of study from the school’s faculty.
+The dissertation will be examined by two main readers/examiners: a scholar expert in the area of study of the conducted research from outside the school, and another expert in the dissertation area of study from the school’s faculty.
 The examiners will be asked to compose thorough and comprehensive reports on the dissertation after its examination and submit them to the director of the PhD program, who in turn must share their results with the Academic Dean and the PhD Committee members to make the appropriate relevant decision accordingly.